 2. Bookings made via website on-line

-On-line bookings require a deposit of £200 per person to secure the booking (credit cards carry a 2.5% charge and debit cards are free).
+On-line bookings require a deposit of £200 per person to secure the booking.
 If the booking is made within ten weeks of departure date it will advise after the booking operation via return e-mail for the immediate payment of the full balance of the holiday.
 This must be paid on demand to secure booking as above and as in paragraph 3 below.
 Please follow the online booking instructions these will prompt the correct procedure with acceptance of our terms and conditions to secure your booking.

 3. Airport Tax and Resort Taxes

 An airport tax of £30.50 per person will be added to an invoice of those flying.
 An obligatory resort tax of £9.00 per adult only will be added to your invoice.

 The Department of Trade and Industry (DTI) stipulate

 to U.K. Tour Operators that they are obliged to inform clients that when paying a non-refundable deposit for a package holiday they will need to have adequate holiday insurance.
 Such insurance should at the least

 provide the following protection: (a) Loss of your deposit and subsequent payments against unexpected cancellation charges before taking your